MicrosoftDocs/winrt-api/windows.devices.enumeration/deviceinformation_createfromidasync_1003420271.md

 ### -param settings

+The argument passed in *settings* is an object that implements **IDeviceEnumerationSettings**; but otherwise, the object is of an opaque marker class (that is, it has no public properties or methods).
+The purpose of *settings* is to retrieve extended parameters from a device-specific API for device-specific scenarios that aren't possible in the standard WDE API.
+You can think of the parameters like extra knobs that the API surface doesn't allow.

-Enumeration settings come from a device API's **GetDeviceEnumerationSettings** method, and contain opaque data.
-An object implementing this must also implement the **IDeviceEnumerationSettings** interface.
+The *settings* object would come from a device API's **GetDeviceEnumerationSettings** method, and would contain opaque data.
+But currently there are no APIs that produce the object.

 ## -returns